Albastraoz/Bussen/README.md

     - Text: font-family: 'Ubuntu', sans-serif;

 Colors, cards and backgrounds are customizable by the user with a default setting, with an exception to the introduction screen.
+All custom card designs are made by myself in photoshop by using copyright plus edit free images found from google.
 I've chosen to let the user decide the colors and designs so that the application is more interactive which is the main goal of this project.
 - For a neutral but modern look the introduction page has a background of ![#B3B3B3](https://placehold.it/15/B3B3B3/000000?text=+) `#B3B3B3`
 - Color schemes: